bible-technology/scribe-docs/docs/autographa-live/Part-2/Settings/p2-3-4-how-to-import-transltn.md

 ---
 id: p2-3-4-how-to-import-transltn.md
 sidebar_label: How to import translation texts?
+title: How to import translation texts?
 ---

-## How to import translation texts?

 To import translation texts, follow the steps below.